 Eldar have a few dozen known Craftworlds, and about six that frequently involve themselves in events, but most of the time Ulthwe or Biel-tan are the ones with the attention.
 Granted, they are the largest and most active of the Craftworlds, so it makes sense they would have more exposure.

-The fluff mentions various alien races that are becoming a threat to humanity, however, they are not powerful enough to warrant their own armies.
+The fluff mentions various alien races that are becoming a threat to humanity, however, they are not considered important enough to warrant more than one sentence mentioning them.

 Dungeons & Dragons has three main types of fiends, each operating out of a different plane and each representing a different Character Alignment.
 There's the Lawful Evil Devils, who live in hell, bargain for souls, and are the classic "tempter and corrupter" archetype of evil.
 There are the Chaotic Evil Demons, who live in the Abyss and are more the raw force of destruction and desecration type.
 And then there are...the Yugoloths (sometimes called Daemons).
 They are Neutral Evil, live in Hades and that's kind of it.
 In 3.5 edition the Demons and Devils both got entire books devoted to them, but never the Yugoloths, so they missed out on a lot of development.
 There are much fewer different types known, much less explained about their setting and goals, and they are used far less frequently.